Late Fame: Production

-In May 2024, Variety reported that Late Fame, starring Willem Dafoe and Sandra Hüller, was expected to begin shooting in New York City that fall with a screenplay penned by Samy Burch.
+In May 2024, Variety reported that Late Fame, starring Willem Dafoe and Sandra Hüller, was expected to begin filming in New York City that fall with a screenplay penned by Samy Burch.
 The report noted that Pamela Koffler and Christine Vachon of Killer Films had signed on as producers and that the project would seek distributors at Cannes Film Festival.
+Martin Scorsese served as an executive producer.

-In October 2024, Greta Lee had replaced Hüller, who dropped out due to scheduling conflicts.
+In October 2024, Greta Lee replaced Hüller, who dropped out due to scheduling conflicts.
 In January 2025, it was reported Edmund Donovan had joined the cast, with principal photography beginning the week of January 22, 2025, in New York and New Jersey.

 Release

 The film had its world premiere in the Orizzonti section of the 82nd Venice International Film Festival on August 30, 2025.
-It will also screen at the 2025 New York Film Festival.
+Its North American premiere took place on September 28, 2025 at the 2025 New York Film Festival.
+It also screened at the 63rd Viennale where it was awarded the Der Standard Reader Jury Viennale Award.

+In December 2025, Magnolia Pictures acquired the distribution rights to the film.
+The film was released in the United States on August 7, 2026.

+Reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 105 reviews, with an average rating of 6.6/10.
+The website’s consensus reads: "A gentle rumination on art and authenticity, Late Fames wistful narrative is made lively by Willem Dafoe and Greta Lee's wonderfully complementary performances."
+In the Wall Street Journal, Kyle Smith called the film "like a wonderful little poem.
+It’s also a touching nod to the past, gracefully intertwining aspects of 'Metropolitan' and 'Dead Poets Society.'"